 CfHAS research theme: representational practices and cultural understanding

-- ‘Pathways to Veganism: exploring effective messages in vegan transition‘.
-This 12 month project is funded by The Vegan Society (PI: Professor Claire Parkinson, CI: Dr Richard Twine, RA: Dr Naomi Griffin).
+- ‘Pathways to Veganism: exploring effective messages in vegan transition‘ (2018-2019).
+This 12 month project was funded by The Vegan Society (PI: Professor Claire Parkinson, CI: Dr Richard Twine, RA: Dr Naomi Griffin).

 - Digital Animalities (2015-2019) SSHRC funded project.
 PI CfHAS Visiting Professor Professor Jody Berland (York University, Canada).
 Co-I: Professor Claire Parkinson.